-When a major event such as a terrorist attack takes place, when the apparent death of so many is witnessed, unless someone is genuinely conscious, usually all kinds of emotions are experienced.
-And denying these emotions using the excuse that nothing is real, that this is all just an illusion leads to a state of denial which ends up being more harmful than beneficial, not to mention how unloving it would be to have such an attitude towards our brothers and sisters (illusions or not) who are being affected by the experience.
+Having made that clarification, when a major event such as a terrorist attack takes place, when the apparent death of so many is witnessed, unless someone is genuinely conscious, usually all kinds of emotions are experienced.
+And denying these emotions using the excuse that “nothing is real” or “this is all just an illusion” leads to a state of denial which ends up being more harmful than beneficial, not to mention how unloving it would be to have such an attitude towards our brothers and sisters (illusions or not) who are being affected by the experience.

 The focus of the second is directed toward denial so I'll call it: The Danger of Denying Our Experience.

 And the third part will focus on how to act when we are presented with an experience such as that so that our actions spring from love and not guilt.